Abdul-Sayed/javascript-notes/interviewPractice.md

         }
     }

-## Binding This
+## Call/Apply/Bind This

 Often times a reference to a function is passed around as a variable.
 This loses its binding when referencing a method in which `this` is used.
 Arrow functions also don't keep track of this.

-We can explicitly assign the value of this by passing a bound reference where this will be used.
+We can explicitly pass the object to reference 'this' to when invoking a function.

 call - someFunction.call(obj, arg1, arg2)